bernsteining/chiphuit/README.md

 The emulator is hosted online [here](https://chiphuit.glitch.me/) if you want to give it a try without building from sources, you will have to give the emulator the game you want to play, [some chip8 games to download](https://github.com/kripod/chip8-roms/tree/master/games).

-You can hide the debugger by pressing `Escape`.
+You can pop the debugger with `Escape` key.

 # build & run from sources